danbotMBM/dmj_web/blogs/twinkle/index.md

     ```

 ### 3. Color Shift as Temperature Increases Modelled?
 There is some super interesting math that describes the radiation of a black body given its temperature.
-Its called Plank's law.
+Its called Planck's law.
 (See the [simulation](https://space-charts.vercel.app/?temp=3130) I linked above)
 Its super cool, but I am trying to shoot for a more simple solution that approximates the colors of a light bulb.
 For simplicity, I opted for defining some key color values and linearly interpolating the RGB values between them.
 ```